twiddlingbits/twr-wasm/docs/gettingstarted/stdio.md

 <h1>Stdio</h1>
+This section describes how you can direct C/C++ standard input or output to or from a div or canvas tag in a twr-wasm C/C++ wasm project.

 <h2>Use div or canvas tag</h2>
 Standard input and output can be directed to a `<div>` or to a `<canvas>` HTML tag.
 A `<div>` is used for streamed character input and output, and a `<canvas>` is used for sending characters or simple graphics to windowed input and output.
 In the windowed mode, the position of characters in a "terminal" style window can be specified.
 In windowed mode, you can use functions that output to stdout or input from stdin, as well as functions that use x,y coordinates, colors, etc.